What is the National Crime Information Center (NCIC) Registry? Who has access to it?

 Under the federal Violence Against Women Act (VAWA), which applies to all U.S. states and territories, the court is not permitted to notify the abuser when a protective order has been registered or filed in a new state unless you specifically request that the abuser be notified.* However, you may wish to confirm that the clerk is aware of this law before registering the order if your address is confidential.

 However, remember that there may be a possibility that the abuser could somehow find out what state you have moved to.
 It is important to continue to safety plan, even if you are no longer in the state where the abuser is living.
-We have some safety planning tips to get you started on our Safety Tips page.
+We have some safety planning tips to get you started on our Staying Safe page.
 You can also contact a local domestic violence organization to get help in developing a personalized safety plan.
-You will find contact information for organizations in your area on our OR Advocates and Shelters page.
+You will find contact information for organizations in your area on our NV Advocates and Shelters page.

 * 18 USC § 2265(d)

 Maybe.
-While neither federal law nor state law requires that you register your restraining order in order to get it enforced, if your order is not entered into the state registry, it may be more difficult for an Oregon law enforcement official to determine whether your order is real.
-Therefore, it could take longer to get your order enforced.
+While neither federal law nor Nevada state law requires that you register your protection order in order to get it enforced, if your order is not entered into the state registry, it may be more difficult for a Nevada law enforcement official to determine whether your order is real.
+Meaning, it could take longer to get your order enforced.

 If you are unsure about whether registering your order is the right decision for you, you may want to contact a local domestic violence organization in your area.
-An advocate there can help you decide what the safest plan of action is for you in Oregon.
-To see a list of local domestic violence organizations in Oregon, go to our OR Advocates and Shelters page.
+An advocate there can help you decide what the safest plan of action is for you in Nevada.
+To see a list of local domestic violence organizations in Nevada, go to our NV Advocates and Shelters page.